Organigram released their earnings today.

 They did sell more KGs than they harvested at 4,820 KGs and 4,023 KGs, respectively.
 They have tricky job of trying to keep this in relative balance while increasing sales dramatically.
 They have some new cultivars out.
 We will see if that helps them accelerate their sales.

-What I said last Q: Each Q in F2020 they wacked IFRS on their inventory.
+two three Q’s ago: Each Q in F2020 they wacked IFRS on their inventory.
 How they failed to get in front of this is beyond me.
 IMO they should have whacked this HARD in Q1 and kept the Fair Value Increment on future harvests at a bare minimum.

 Gross Margin % Larger Cdn Peer